-A book return facility, click and collect for available items and a limited number of pre-booked study spaces are available at Northampton Square Library from Tuesday 14 July.
+A book return facility, click and collect for available items and a limited number of pre-booked study spaces are available at the Northampton Square Library and the Business Library.
 Our Returning to campus guide provides full details about these services.

 We are not currently offering face to face appointments however, you can still arrange an online meeting with a Librarian.
 You can book via our Appointments page.